myideaisgood/LC-FDNet_plusplus/README.md

 # LC-FDNet++

-# [Lossless COmpression of RGB and Raw Imags by Learning the Prediction and Frequency Decomposition]
+# [Lossless Compression of RGB and Raw Imags by Learning the Prediction and Frequency Decomposition]

 Hochang Rhee, Seyun Kim, Nam Ik Cho